ds-04/cobbler_deploy/README.md

 - it doesn't set cobbler manage_dhcp
 - it doesn't set cobbler manage_dns

-With no changes you will end up with a __Centos 7.9 minimal__ distro, __Debian 10 netinst__ and a basic __EPEL8__ mirror, mirroring only the __atop__ package, to keep things nice and small to start out.
+With no changes you will end up with a *Centos 7.9 minimal* distro, *Debian 10 netinst* and a basic *EPEL8* mirror, mirroring only the *atop* package, to keep things nice and small to start out.

 It is advised you override the defaults/main.yml with use of vars/main.yml within the role.
-See header text.
+See header text in defaults/main.yml.

 # Background:

-This role will deploy and configure a cobbler v3 server, it is compromised of these tasks:
+This role will deploy and configure a cobbler v3 server, it is compromised of these tasks (which also run in listed order from main):

 - cobbler3x_server - install and configure a cobbler v3 server
-- distros - add distros which are downloaded (ISOs fetched remotely) with checksum verification (sha256).
+- cobbler_distro - add distros which are downloaded (ISOs fetched remotely) with checksum verification (sha256).
 Optionally add local distros by supplying local ISO.
-- debian
+- cobbler_debian_netinst_fix - ensure that the Netinst initrd is replaced with a network/http capable version (can disable via defaults via **Deploy_debian**)
-- profiles - add or amend profiles
+- cobbler_profiles - add or amend profiles
-- repos - add or amend repos.
+- cobbler_repos - add or amend repos.
 Here, amend will likely be a new rpm-list.
-- systems - add or amend systems, will not remove systems
+- cobbler_systems - add or amend systems, will not remove systems

 # Preparing your inventory